turingschool/front-end-curriculum/projects/ideabox.md

 As we said above, ideas should start out as "swill."
 In order to change the recorded quality of an idea, the user will interact with it from the idea list.

-* Each idea in the list should include a "thumbs up" and "thumbs down" button.
+* Each idea in the list should include an "upvote" and "downvote" button.
-* Clicking thumbs up on the idea should increase its quality one notch ("swill" → "plausible", "plausible" → "genius").
+* Clicking upvote on the idea should increase its quality one notch ("swill" → "plausible", "plausible" → "genius").
-* Clicking thumbs down on the idea should decrease its quality one notch ("genius" → "plausible", "plausible" → "swill").
+* Clicking downvote on the idea should decrease its quality one notch ("genius" → "plausible", "plausible" → "swill").
 * Incrementing a "genius" idea or decrementing a "swill" idea should have no effect.